G217 is a Chinese remote paved road

 China National Highway 217 (G217) is the name of a challenging road located in southwest Xinjiang Uyghur Autonomous Region, northwest China.

 The lonely drive was recently paved.
-It’s 1,753 km (1,089 mi) long, The road starts from Altay (also known as Aletai), a county-level city in Ili Kazakh Autonomous Prefecture, in far northern Xinjiang.
-The road goes through the Taklamakan Desert (also known as Taklimakan and Teklimakan), one of the world's largest sandy wastes, bounded by the Kunlun Mountains to the south, the Pamir Mountains and Tian Shan (ancient Mount Imeon) to the west and north, and the Gobi Desert to the east.
+It’s 1,753 km (1,089 mi) long, The road starts from Altay (also known as Aletai), a county-level city in Ili Kazakh Autonomous Prefecture, in far northern Xinjiang, and runs through the Taklamakan Desert (also known as Taklimakan and Teklimakan), one of the world's largest sandy wastes, bounded by the Kunlun Mountains to the south, the Pamir Mountains and Tian Shan (ancient Mount Imeon) to the west and north, and the Gobi Desert to the east.
 The section between Dushanzi and Kuqa crosses the Tianshan Mountains and is commonly known as Duku Highway.
-After 1,753 km (1,089 mi) the road ends near Hotan (also called Khotan), the seat of Hotan Prefecture in southwestern Xinjiang.
+The road ends near Hotan (also called Khotan), the seat of Hotan Prefecture in southwestern Xinjiang.

 Pic: Chinese bridge